 ! unzip <name-of-file>

 You just saw how to download datasets from Kaggle in Google Colab.
-It is possible that you are only concerned about a specific file and want to download only that file.
-Then you can use the “-f” flag followed by name of the file.
+You may be only concerned about a specific file and want to download only that file.
+Then, you can use the “-f” flag followed by the file’s name.
 This will download only that specific file.
-The “-f” flag works for both competitions and datasets command.
+The “-f” flag works for both competitions and datasets commands.

 Example: